-- 5.13.
+- 5.12.
 Site investigations are usually structured operations consisting of several phases.
 Any report submitted to the Council should take the form of an Environmental Risk Assessment.
-A phased approach is necessary to ensure that resources are not wasted, as each phase of the investigation informs the next and therefore sampling and analysis can be targeted at areas of a site that are at a greater risk. - 5.14.
-The 'Model Procedures for the Management of Land Contamination' (Environment Agency, 2004) outlines the steps to be followed when assessing the risk from potential land contamination.
-A tiered risk assessment approach is recommended, incorporating a Preliminary Risk Assessment followed by a Generic Quantitative Risk Assessment and finally a Detailed Quantitative Risk Assessment if deemed necessary.
+A phased approach is necessary to ensure that resources are not wasted, as each phase of the investigation informs the next and therefore sampling and analysis can be targeted at areas of a site that are at a greater risk. - 5.13.
+A tiered risk assessment approach is recommended, incorporating a Preliminary Risk Assessment followed by a Generic Semi-Quantitative Risk Assessment and finally a Detailed Quantitative Risk Assessment if deemed necessary.
 This approach is outlined below.
-Site investigations should be carried out in accordance with relevant British Standards and current UK guidance e.g. BS 10175:2011 + A2:2017, BS 5930:2015, BS8576:2013 and Land contamination: risk management (Environment Agency, 2019).
+Site investigations should be carried out in accordance with relevant British Standards and current UK guidance e.g. BS 10175:2011 + A2:2017 (Site Investigations), BS 5930:2015 (Ground Investigations), BS8576:2013 (Ground gas investigations).